 - An Institution should have a formal contingency funding plan that clearly sets out the strategies for addressing liquidity shortfalls in emergency situations.
 The plan should outline policies to manage a range of stress environments, establish clear lines of responsibility, include clear invocation and escalation procedures, and be regularly tested and updated.

-- An Institution should consider liquidity costs, benefits and risks in the internal pricing, performance measurement and new product approval process for all significant business activities to align the risk-taking incentives of individual business lines with the liquidity risk exposures their activities create for the Institution as a whole.
+The revised Guideline elaborates on the components of an effective contingency funding plan, including the design and monitoring of early warning indicators. - An Institution should consider liquidity costs, benefits and risks in the internal pricing, performance measurement and new product approval process for all significant business activities to align the risk-taking incentives of individual business lines with the liquidity risk exposures their activities create for the Institution as a whole.

 - An Institution should establish a funding strategy that provides effective diversification in the sources and tenor of funding.
 It should maintain an ongoing presence in its chosen funding markets and strong relationships with funds providers to promote effective diversification of funding sources.
 An Institution should regularly gauge its capacity to raise funds quickly from each source.
 It should identify the main factors that affect its ability to raise funds and monitor those factors closely to ensure that estimates of fund-raising capacity remain valid.